Tangle Equations, the Jones conjecture, slopes of surfaces in tangle complements, and q-deformed rationals: Framed Tangles and Systems of Equations

-Framed links and tangles appear more appropriate for modeling DNA strands which are double stranded, as in Fig. \ref{f-dna}.
+Framed links and tangles seem more appropriate for modeling DNA molecules which are double stranded.
+Additionally, we will see soon, that it sometimes easier to solve tangle equations in the framed setting and framed solutions inform on unframed ones.

-Furthermore, the setting of framed links turns out to make it possible to prove certain uniqueness results for the solutions of tangle equations.
-As before, we will always assume that $T_1, T_2$ are rational and unequal as unframed tangles.
-(Note that if $T_1$ and $T_2$ in (\ref{e-tangle2}) differ by framing twists only, then by adjusting the framing of $L_2$, one can reduce (\ref{e-tangle2}) to a form in which $T_1=T_2$ as framed tangles.
-In that form, (\ref{e-tangle2}) is either inconsistent or reduces to a single equation.)
+Let us assume that $T_1, T_2$ are framed rational tangles now.
+As before, we assume that $T_1, T_2$ are unequal as unframed tangles.
+(Note that if $T_1$ and $T_2$ in (\ref{e-tangle0}) differ by framing twists only, then by adjusting the framing of $L_2$, one can reduce (\ref{e-tangle0}) to a form in which $T_1=T_2$ as framed tangles.
+In that form, (\ref{e-tangle0}) is either inconsistent or reduces to a single equation.)

-We have seen in Example \ref{eg-nonunique}, that solutions to (\ref{e-tangle2}) are non-unique in general.
-However, for framed tangles we have: